Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Acupuncture for PTSD: Rewiring the Stress Response

-Sympathetic activation is easily triggered
+Sympathetic nervous system activation is easily triggered

-Vagal signaling is suppressed
+Vagal signaling and parasympathetic regulation are suppressed

 Internal bodily sensations are interpreted as unsafe